sherlock-protocol/sherlock-v2-docs/audits/judging/judging/criteria-changelog.md

 ***

 * Changed words in several places to ensure ease of understanding.
 Typo fixes.
-* Added an exception to the hierarchy of truth for caes where blatant mistakes in the higher source of truth were made.
+* Added an exception to the hierarchy of truth for cases where blatant mistakes in a higher source of truth were made.
-* Specified opportunity loss as out of scope.
+* Specified opportunity loss to be out of scope.
 * Updated the [Requirements](./#vi.-requirements "mention") section to require the PoC in all reasonable cases and ensure that Watsons need to discover the limitations and constraints of the issue being triggered.
 * Rephrased the "Future issues" rule to remove ambiguity.
 * Updated the [#iv.-how-to-identify-a-high-issue](./#iv.-how-to-identify-a-high-issue "mention") and [#v.-how-to-identify-a-medium-issue](./#v.-how-to-identify-a-medium-issue "mention") sections to better explain what high and medium severity issues are.